 About me

-Likely patterns of enforcement in the cryptocurrency and DLT world are of interest to me.
-I’m a third-year law student who’s interested in – and I have a bit of relevant professional experience in – financial regulatory matters.
+of enforcement in the cryptocurrency and DLT world are of interest to me.
+I’m a third-year law student who’s interested

 I completed courses in Securities Regulation in Fall 2017 at Pepperdine Law and was fortunate to study at Georgetown Law Center in Summer 2018, where I completed a course in Securities and the Internet and audited a White Collar Crimes course.
 Current/former SEC and DOJ staff taught those courses, respectively.
 I also worked at the American Action Forum (AAF) on financial services policy, where I analyzed financial regulators’ proposed rules.
 Before that, I worked in government relations at Invariant, where I had the privilege of monitoring legislative and executive developments for the financial services and technology practice groups.